Support programmes

 Letter of intent for legal entities that act as (co-)applicant, other than Flemish universities, university hospitals, strategic research centers and ITM

-Potential applicants may request an exploratory (online) discussion with the FWO staff.
-Please send an e-mail to sbo@fwo.be including a short abstract (max.
-1 page A4).
-The applicants should also provide a number of possible dates (day and desirable hour) when this exploratory interview could take place.
-The information that is provided during this meeting should be interpreted as non-binding advice and no rights can be derived from this information.
-This service cannot be guaranteed during the summer recess.
+Potential applicants may request an exploratory (online) discussion with the FWO staff by emailing a short abstract (max.
+1 page A4) to sbo@fwo.be including.
+The applicants should also provide a number of possible time slots when this exploratory interview could take place.
+The information provided during this meeting is non-binding and no rights can be derived from this.
+This service is not guaranteed during the summer recess.

 For questions with regard to the modalities of the SBO programme, please contact sbo@fwo.be.